wandb/docs/docs/guides/tables/tables-create.md

 wandb.log({"classifier_out": tbl})
 ```

-Tables added directly to runs will produce a corresponding Table Visualizer in the Workspace that can be used for further analysis and exporting to reports.
+Tables added directly to runs will produce a corresponding Table Visualizer in the
+Workspace which can be used for further analysis and exporting to reports.

-Tables added to artifacts can be viewed in the Artifact Tab and will render
+Tables added to artifacts appear in the Artifact Tab and render
 an equivalent Table Visualizer directly in the artifact browser.

 ## Best Practices
 Tables expect each value for a column to be of the same type.
 By default, a column supports optional values, but not mixed values.
-If you absolutely need to mix types, you can enable the `allow_mixed_types` flag that will disable type checking on the data.
+If you absolutely need to mix types, you can enable the `allow_mixed_types` flag which will disable type checking on the data.
 This will result in some table analytics features being disabled due to lack of consistent typing.

 ## Next Steps
-- For more information about visualizing tables, see the [table visualization guide](./visualize-tables.md).
+- For more information about visualizing tables, see our [table visualization guide](./visualize-tables.md).
-- For a more in-depth walkthrough of how to use tables, see the [walkthrough](tables-walkthrough.md).
+- For a more in-depth walkthrough of how to use tables, see our [walkthrough](tables-walkthrough.md).